allthroughthenight/allthroughthenight.github.io/_posts/2021-03-01-my-interviewing-success.md

 ![]({{site.baseurl}}/assets/2021-03-01-my-interviewing-success/2017-new-grad-job-hunt.png)

-Looking for a job as a new grad fresh out of college was rough.
+Looking for my first job as a new grad was rough.
 Luckily I was able to get a Software Engineer position by working with a recruiter.

 # 2020 New Job

 ![]({{site.baseurl}}/assets/2021-03-01-my-interviewing-success/2020-job-search.png)

-My first SWE position was a learning experience, but for the wrong reasons.
+My first position was a learning experience, but for the wrong reasons.
 When I started shopping on my own I didn't have much success, then a friend reached out and refereed me and I was able to move to a better position and company.

 # Overall